aimagelab/MaPeT/README.md

 **&ast;** Equal contribution.

-This is the **official repository** for the paper [Learning to Mask and Permute Visual Tokens for Vision Transformer Pre-Training](https://arxiv.org/abs/2306.07346).
+This is the **official repository** for the paper [Learning to Mask and Permute Visual Tokens for Vision Transformer Pre-Training](https://arxiv.org/abs/2306.07346) (Computer Vision and Image Understanding, 2025).

 ## Overview